cloudmesh-community/book/chapters/iaas/azure/azure-1.md

 * data resources

 For a more elaborate list please consult our Appendix.
-To see the complete list lease visit the Microsoft Web page via this [link](https://azure.microsoft.com/en-us/services/#compute).
+To see the complete list lease visit the Microsft Wev page via this [link](https://azure.microsoft.com/en-us/services/#compute).